The Myth and the Man:

 IF Herbert Armstrong was not what he claimed to be, and what others credited him with being... the Apostle of God's Only True Church on Earth, and the Elijah of the End Time... then the credentials of the leaders of these other organizations are based not on the Rock of Jesus Christ, but on the shifting sands of a Myth.

 Those who are members of such organizations might wish to find out which of these is the reality... the Man or the Myth.
-That is the purpose of this website—to provide adequate documentation so that others might conclude for themselves the truth about this matter.
+That is the purpose of the section of this Field Guide website addressing the history of the WCG and HWA—to provide adequate documentation so that others might conclude for themselves the truth about this matter.

-Following are quotes from leaders of other split-off groups from the WCG which frequently invoke the memory of HWA, although not as avidly as Gerald Flurry.
+Following are quotes from leaders of other split-off groups from the WCG which frequently invoke the memory of HWA, although none quite as avidly as Gerald Flurry.
 The organizations to which each of these men originally belonged have split a number of times in recent years, and the top leadership has shuffled between splits.
 Thus by the time the reader sees these quotes, the authors may be in a different organization than when they wrote these items.
-But as of this writing in 2004, all of these men still use the same tactics in dealing with appeals to members in whatever group they find themselves.
+This little sample was pulled together in 2004, but nothing has changed within the groups who claim to be continuing Armstrong’s “Work.”
+Armstrong’s son Garner Ted Armstrong has since died, but his organization still refers to the legacy of Herbert.
+And the rest of these men still use the same tactics in dealing with appeals to members in whatever group they find themselves.

 Les McCullough Ministerial letter of 6/19/98: